-- Invited to termly meetings to review the provision that is in place for their child. - Asked to provide information about the impact of SEN support outside school and any changes in the pupil's needs. - Given the opportunity to share their concerns and, with school staff, agree their aspirations for the pupil. - Given twice yearly reports on the pupil's progress.
+- Invited to termly meetings to review the provision that is in place for their child. - Asked to provide information about the impact of SEN support outside school and any changes in the pupil's needs. - Given the opportunity to share their concerns and, with school staff, agree their aspirations for the pupil. - Given a report on the pupil's progress twice a year.